moocowmoo/dashman/README.md

 # Files

 * sync_dashman_to_github.sh -- safe git commands to get everything up to date
-* update_dash_masternode.sh -- An easy to use update script for 32/64 bit linux
+* update_dashd.sh -- An easy to use update script for 32/64 bit linux

 # Dependencies